 a collocation is a sequence of words or terms that co-occur more often than would be expected by chance (from Wikipedia|Collocation

 ) and a collocate (fatal

 ).
 Collocations can have different strength, e.g. nice house

-is a week collocation because both nice
+is a weak collocation because both nice

-can combine with lots of other words, on the other hand the Opera House
+can combine with lots of other words, on the other hand, the Opera House

 is a strong collocation because it is very typical for opera

 and, at the same time, opera

 A comparable corpus is a corpus consisting of texts from the same domain in more languages.
 In contrast to a parallel corpus, the texts are not translations of each other and belong to the same domain with the same metadata.
 An example of a comparable corpus is corpus made from Wikipedia.